 Houston Astros manager Dusty Baker has a championship contender in this team.
 (Photo by F. Carter Smith)

 Astros catcher Martin Maldonado knows how to handle a pitching staff.
+How to make pitchers believe.
 (Photo by F. Carter Smith)

 Chas McCormick is swinging for impact with these Astros.
 (Photo by F. Carter Smith)

 Rafael Montero presents plenty of problems for opposing hitters.
 (Photo by F. Carter Smith)